What’s the best way to relocate your belongings to Germany? We look at air, shipping, and road freight options for removals to Germany.

 DIY versus using a relocation company

-There are some considerations you need to make first.
+There are some considerations you need to make before deciding to organize your own move.
 Work out how much you’re actually likely to save by planning everything yourself (after insurance or any customs charges).
 Next, consider your availability.
 Taking care of administrative tasks such as inventories and practical tasks such as packing can take up a lot of time.
+It’s likely you’ll save a lot of time and effort by hiring a relocation company, and you might even save money.

 Customs and importing goods into Germany

-Bringing your belongings into Germany needn’t be too much of a trial, as most personal items are allowed.
+Relocation to Germany needn’t be too much of a trial, as most personal items are allowed.
+However, be aware that this does often depend on your country of origin.
 To bring your items into Germany, you’ll need to have owned them for at least six months and intend to use them for personal use only.
 You will also have to have lived in your country of origin for at least 12 consecutive months.